HL7/davinci-pas/input/pagecontent/usecases.md

 #### Prior Authorization Process
 The prior authorization process from the EHR side consists of five steps:

-1. Determine whether prior authorization is required
+1. Determine whether prior authorization is required and if so, the documentation required by the payer to support the authorization
 2. Gather information necessary to support the prior authorization request
 3. Submit the request for prior authorization
 4. Monitor the prior authorization request for resolution
 5. If need be, supplement the prior authorization request with additional required information (and resume at step #4)

-From the intermediary's perspective

 {::options parse_block_html="false" /}
 <figure>